Oliver Wendell Holmes

 Using the Mini Storm Technique

-Mini Storm gets the participants in the right mindset by using brainstorming in a mini form.
+Mini Storm gets the participants into the right mindset by using brainstorming in a mini form.
 This is a great way to lay a strong foundation for the main brainstorming session.

 Step 1: The Rules